-If the identity authentication work is not successfully completed, the PublicCA may reject the certificate application.
+If the various identity authentication works cannot be successfully completed, the PublicCA may reject the certificate application.
 Except for applicant identity identification and authentication reasons, the PublicCA and RAs may refuse to use the certificate for other reasons.
-The PublicCA and RAs may also reject certificate application from applicants who have previously been rejected or have previously violated the subscriber terms and conditions.
+The PublicCA and RAs may also reject certificate application from applicants who have previously been rejected or have previously violated the subscriber agreements.